Yuzhe-Fu/FractalCloud/README.md

 ## Abstract

 This repository provides the software implementation of HPCA'26 **FractalCloud**, which introduces a fractal partitioning algorithm to partition large point clouds into spatially coherent local blocks.
-Based on thi, FractalCloud further introduces block-parallel point operations that decompose all-point computations into local operators.
+Based on this, FractalCloud further introduces block-parallel point operations that decompose all-point computations into local operators.
 We ensure numerical consistency between the software implementation and the hardware accelerator.

 > **Note:** This repository is to validate the **algorithmic correctness** of our proposed design.
 Therefore, we do not introduce custom GPU kernel optimizations or GPU-specific acceleration.